Casa de los Azulejos

 The Casa de los Azulejos ("House of Tiles") or Palacio de los Condes del Valle de Orizaba (Palace of the Counts of Valley of Orizaba) is an 18th-century Baroque palace in Mexico City, built by the Count of the Valle de Orizaba family.
 The building is distinguished by its facade, which is covered on three sides by blue and white colonial Talavera tiles from Puebla state.
 The palace remained in private hands until near the end of the 19th century.
 It changed hands several times before being bought by the Sanborns brothers who expanded their soda fountain/drugstore business into one of the best-recognized restaurant chains in Mexico.
 The house today serves as their flagship restaurant.

 The counts of the Valle de Orizaba began construction of the palace in the 16th century.
 Descendants of this House of Orizaba covered the exterior of the palace in 1737 with the azulejos that are seen today.

 The building of the house

 Casa de los Azulejos depicted in a painting of 1858 during the Reform War.

-Casa de los Azulejos in 1920.

 The house is currently on the Callejón de la Condesa, between 5 de Mayo Street and what is now Madero Street.
 Madero Street was laid out in the 16th century and originally called San Francisco Street, after the church and monastery here.
 Later it was called Plateros Street, because of all the silver miners and silversmiths located here.
 From the 16th century through most of the colonial period, it was one of the most desirable streets in the city.

 Before 1793, there were two houses on this site, which were joined through the merger of two Criollo families of New Spain, when Graciana Suárez Peredo and the second Count del Valle de Orizaba married.
 Both families were very rich and held noble titles.
 The current structure was begun in 1793.